AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

 .. code-block:: ada

     package My_Types.Child is

     private

        E : Priv_Rec := (Number => 99);

     end My_Types.Ops;

-As expected, we wouldn't be able to initialize this component if the declaration was in the visible part of the same child package:
+As expected, we wouldn't be able to initialize this component if we moved this declaration to the public (visible) part of the same child package:

 .. code-block:: ada